varnishcache/homepage/R1/source/tutorials/vmod_sets.rst

 Redirect rules are a common source of long ``if-elsif-elsif`` sequences in VCL.
-The use of an integer as associated data supports indivdual decisions about the HTTP response status for redirect that should be used::
+The use of an integer as associated data supports individual decisions about the HTTP response status for redirect that should be used::

   import re2;